Skip to main content

 In today’s social media-heavy world, brand reputation is one the most valuable assets a business owns.
 One negative article about your brand from a major media publication or a negative interaction on social platforms can trigger a public relations crisis.
 This ruins your credibility and leaves your business in shambles.
 Even if it isn’t your fault, negative publicity leaves a lasting impact.

-How to deal with negative media coverage
+How to deal with negative publicity?

 As you’ve probably noticed, how a company reacts to bad press can sometimes be more detrimental than whatever the initial mistake/crime/misstep was itself.
-Since this can happen more often than not and is sometimes out of your control, here are some actionable steps for when your company (or your personal brand) finds itself in a bad news cycle:
+Since this can happen more often than not and is sometimes out of your control, you can become more prepared by creating a plan.

 People don’t like excuses.
 PR is simply drawing out the best, most newsworthy parts of a story or theme.
 However, many people are under the assumption that PR is pure spin, and while, yes, that can be part of what we do, spin doesn’t equate to lying or being evasive—even if the press you’re receiving is bad.
 If what’s being written is true, own up to it and find a way to make it right—that’s just good business.